Tknika/iombian-config-file-handler/README.md

     Default value is 5556.
     - YAML_FILE_PATH: The path where the parameters.yml file is located inside the container.
     Default path is /app/parameters.yml.
-    - SHUTDOWN_HOST: The host where the reboot event will be sent.
+    - SHUTDOWN_HOST: The host where the reboot command will be sent.
     Default value is "127.0.0.1"
-    - SHUTDOWN_PORT: The port where the reboot event will be sent.
+    - SHUTDOWN_PORT: The port where the reboot command will be sent.
     Default value is 5558

 ## Author